-On site - hardcopy - complete results (unofficial, followed by official) published on a results board in accordance to timing as specified in the Nordiq Canada Rules.
-As well, final copies are to be supplied to teams and others if requested.

-On the event web site using pdf or html format that can be viewed and downloaded from the Championship web site.
-The layouts used must be "printer friendly".

-Official results must be posted at www.zone4.ca.
+- Complete results (unofficial, followed by official) published online in accordance to timing as specified in the Nordiq Canada Rules. - On the event web site using pdf or html format that can be viewed and downloaded from the Championship web site.
+The layouts used must be "printer friendly". - Official results must be posted at www.zone4.ca